moniscode/IoT-Flame-Detector/README.md

 | -        | GND         |

 ---

-## ▶️ How to Run the Project
-1. Open Tinkercad Circuits
-2. Create a new circuit
-3. Add all required components
-4. Connect components as per the circuit diagram
-5. Copy and paste the Arduino code
-6. Click **Start Simulation**
-7. Test the flame sensor

----

 ## ⚙️ Working Principle
 - The flame sensor continuously checks for fire or flame.
 - When fire is detected: